wp-plugins/wp-survey-and-poll/readme.txt

 * Visual Builder on Admin with Live Preview
 * Parallax Effect on the Surveys during Scrolling the Page
 * Specify the Start Times and Expiry Times
-* Different Unique Styles (Modal, Flat, Open with Link)
 * Gradient RGB Color Picker
-* Ability to Display Link at the end of the Survey (Force Users to Fill Out to get the Link)
 * Unlimited Surveys, Reset Counters with One-Click
 * Ability to Lock the Screen
 * Different Positions